Germany Is Giving Every Child €10/Month to Invest. Here's What the Math Shows.

 The policy is part of a broader reform package.
 Germany recently introduced the “active pension” (Aktiv-Rente), allowing retirees to earn up to €2,000/month tax-free while drawing their pension.
 The measure intends to keep older workers longer in the labor market, i.e., continuing to pay pension insurance contributions.
 The government is also debating raising the retirement age further, adjust contribution rates, and building a new, state-backed equity fund.
 In this broader context, the Frühstart-Rente is more of a long-term project—sowing seeds now for harvests in many years to come.

 Its implementation will take time.
-Although there are still many open questions to resolve as of mid-October 2025, the scheme is set to launch in 2026.
+The broader pension reform passed the Bundestag on 27 March 2026, with the Frühstart-Rente expected to follow as a separate proposal—still targeting a 2027 launch with payments backdated to January 2026 for the first eligible cohort.
 The first cohorts to receive all 12 years of payments will finish in 2038.
-It will take time for policymakers to assess whether there have been meaningful behavior changes as intended—also perhaps for the parents that mange them.
+It will take time for policymakers to assess whether there have been meaningful behavior changes as intended—also perhaps for the parents that manage them.

 If successful, this small policy shift could inspire similar experiments across aging societies worldwide.
 The idea is not for them to solve challenging issues related to pensions overnight, but to change the cultural landscape and plan capital-market habits early.